agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 @snippet helloworld.cpp hello-enum-con

-That this constructor makes the strong assumption that the number of elements in the constructor matches the cardinal of boost::simd::pack on the target machine.
+This constructor makes the strong assumption that the number of elements in the constructor matches the cardinal of boost::simd::pack on the target machine.
 Unless required, it is generally good practice to avoid depending on a fixed size for boost::simd::pack unless the algorithm specifically